 - Helps pancreatic cells regenerate.

 - Excellent source of Vitamins C, E, A, manganese, and zinc.

 You can find Swiss chard (with white stems) but also look for other varieties of rainbow chard, which have red, purple, or yellow stems.
 All are super nutritious and can be used in this recipe.

 To begin, boil the cauliflower until soft, about 7-8 minutes.
-Drain, rinse and add the cauliflower to a high-powered blender or food processor.
+Drain, rinse and add the cauliflower to a high-powered blender.
 Then add the nutritional yeast, salt, pepper, garlic cloves, and unsweetened almond milk and blend until smooth.
 Set aside and cover to keep warm (I just leave mine in the blender with the top on until ready to serve).

 - 1 tablespoon nutritional yeast

 - 1/4 teaspoon pepper

 - 2 garlic cloves – minced

 - 1 tablespoon sesame oil – or unsalted vegetable broth